The scheme has changed but it’s still possible to borrow!

 How much can you borrow?

-Although this scheme hasn’t come into effect as yet, getting approved while on TSS visa will depend on the lender and what stream you’re working under.
+Getting approved while on a TSS visa (subclass 482) will depend on the lender and what stream you’re working under.

 As a general rule:

 - Medium-Term or MLTSSL stream (4 years): Borrow up to 90% of the property value as a special exception to standard lending policy with a couple of our lenders.

 - Short-Term or STSOL stream (1-2 years): Borrow up to 80% of the property value with one of our lenders.

 - Married or defacto with an Australian citizen or permanent resident (PR): Borrow up to 95% of the property value if your partner is an Australian citizen or permanent resident (PR) visa holder.

 - Medical professionals: If you’re a doctor or medical professional you may qualify for significantly reduced interest rates and waived Lenders Mortgage Insurance (LMI).

 There has been a lot of changes to temporary resident lending policy in recent years.

-The TSS visa came into effect in March 2018 and is the next development that new migrants need to understand when migrating to Australia.
+The 482 visa came into effect in March 2018 and is the next development that new migrants need to understand when migrating to Australia.

 We’ll let you know if you qualify for a mortgage.